satyaakant/ERP/README.md

 # ERP
-ERP is an attendance model made for school college
+ERP is an attendance model made for schools and colleges